x-phantom/core/README.md

 ## Introduction

-This repository contains all plugins that make up the Ark Core.
+This repository contains all plugins that make up Swapblocks Core.

 ## Documentation